 For young people in aged care, who have complex support needs, planning is a difficult process.
-Generally speaking, this is not a group who can navigate the NDIS pathway independently.
-There are significant inequities emerging because of the varied skill levels of planners, the amount of advocacy or supports an individual has access to and the hasty, haphazard manner in which plans are being developed.
+Generally speaking, this is not a group who can navigate the NDIS pathway independently

-Governments need to commit additional funding to establish services to support younger people and their families to navigate the complex disability, health and housing systems.
-This will likely require a significant increase in funding of disability advocacy services and working with the sector to co-design the right approach to bring together the advocates, NDIS planners, key workers and/or support coordinators.
+Governments need to commit additional funding to establish services to support younger people with complex support needs to navigate these complex disability, health and housing systems.
+This requires a significant increase in funding of disability advocacy services and working with the sector to co-design the right approach to bring together the advocates, NDIS planners, key workers and/or Support Coordinators.

 The NDIA needs to enable hospitals to prepare documentation on younger people’s NDIS access and their support needs to leave hospital.

-Solution 2: Remove bureaucratic hurdles preventing people from accessing the NDIS
+Solution 2: Remove hurdles preventing people from accessing the NDIS

 The NDIA should ensure that all young people in aged care coming into the NDIS have the opportunity to leave aged care, by including funding for SDA or home modifications, support coordination and allied health assessments to explore alternative housing in participants’ plans.
 This is not happening at ground level.